bihor/backendtools/Documentation/Changelog/Index.rst

 Changelog
 =========
-Version 2.2.0:
+Version 3.0.0:
-Extension list view: selectbox and search in the rootline added.
+List views: search in the rootline and selectbox in the extension-list added.
 Extension-key added to composer.json.
-Important: action unzip removed.
+Breaking: action unzip removed.

 Version 2.1.0:
 Redirects check tool added.